-The chip status byte that is available on the SO pin while transferring the SPI header contains the fill grade of the RX FIFO ($R/\overline{W} = 1$).
-Section 5.5.1 contains more details on this.
+The chip status byte that is available on the SO pin while transferring the SPI header and contains the fill grade of the RX FIFO if the access is a read operation and the fill grade of the TX FIFO if the access is a write operation.
+Section 5.6 contains more details on this.

-The number of bytes in the RX FIFO can also be read from the status RXBYTES.NUM RXBYTES.
+The number of bytes in the RX FIFO and TX FIFO can be read from the status registers RXBYTES.NUM_RXBYTES and TXBYTES.NUM_TXBYTES respectively.
 If a received data byte is written to the RX FIFO at the exact same time as the last byte in the RX FIFO is read over the SPI interface, the RX FIFO pointer is not properly updated and the last read byte will be duplicated.
 To avoid this problem, the RX FIFO should never be emptied before the last byte of the packet is received.